jeremy-w/orthic/supplement.md

 #### Repeated Letters
 (3) Repeated letters may often be omitted when abbreviating especially if the termination contains (4) the last letter of-the root and can be joined.
-This principle has always been freely used in rng-nt (??) abbreviations.
+This principle has always been freely used in long (ha)nd abbreviations.
 (5) Thus

 - este = estate